 As the end of National Dental Health Month draws to a near I want to discuss a controversial issue.
-Why do we need to anesthetize patients for dental cleanings?
+Whenever we visit our Dentist Little Rock for a dental procedure, why do we need to anesthetize patients for dental cleanings?
 There is a group of individuals that exploit fears of anesthesia and are promoting anesthesia free dentistry.
 In actuality, performing a dental cleaning without anesthesia is not effective and also potentially dangerous.

 Many of these procedures are performed by nonprofessional or individuals who go through courses that offer insufficient training.
 Unlike humans, awake animals move and can bite injuring themselves or the individual performing the procedure.
 Manually scaling the teeth and not polishing afterwards actually roughens the surface of the teeth and leads to much faster disease reoccurrence.